May 28, 2016

-Gadgets, snacks, MacGyver-worthy tools and other essentials, some things should always come along for the ride.
-Here’s 29 (or so) favourites for ambitious solstice epics, after work shred-fests, swimming hole missions or just riding around.
+Gadgets, snacks, MacGyver-worthy tools and other essentials, some stuff should always come along for the ride.
+Here’s 29 (or so) things to bring for ambitious solstice epics, after work shred-fests, swimming hole missions or just riding around.
 Some fit perfectly into your jersey pockets, others not so much.
 Regardless, we’re willing to bet that most of them will tag along with you at some point this season when you’re out on two wheels.

 Looking to carry some stuff on this list?
 You’ll need pocket real estate.
 Breezy materials and aerodynamic details are always welcome, too.
-Castelli Attacco and Pearl Izumi Pro Escape (men’s), or Castelli Sentimento and Elite Pursuit (women’s).
+Take off in a sleek Castelli jersey (there are lots to choose from), or gear up in a Pearl Izumi layer.

 6. Fancy socks

 Absolutely crucial.
 Make sure they’re the appropriate height with at least seven shades of neon.

 Training data, secret roads and Strava competitions.
 Yes, the reasons for donning a GPS device like the Polar M450 are numerous.